12 Must-Track Customer Retention Metrics for Growth (2023)

 What Are Customer Retention Metrics?

-Customer retention metrics are a set of KPIs that businesses use to track the number of customers they retain over a given period of time.
+Customer retention metrics are KPIs that businesses use to track the number of customers they retain over a given period.
 These metrics can help businesses understand how well they are retaining their customer base, identify potential issues that may be causing customers to leave, and develop strategies to improve retention performance and upselling.

-Let’s explore twelve of the most important customer retention metrics to track, with examples, formulas, and how to improve each metrics.
+Let’s explore 16 of the most important customer retention metrics to track, with examples, formulas, and how to improve each metric.

 1. Customer churn rate

-Customer churn rate is the percentage of customers that cancel their product subscription during a given period.
+Customer churn rate is the percentage of customers who cancel their product subscription during a given period.

 High churn rates indicate your product isn’t sticky or valuable enough for customers.
 Churn is also a barrier to business growth — no matter how many customers you acquire, a high churn rate means you’ll quickly lose most of them.